EvgeniiTitov/coding-practice/coding_practice/sample_problems/README.md

 - Power set - all possible combinations of all possible lengths, from 0 to N.

-___

-### Poorly solved problems / Not understood solutions:
-- 14 Longest Common Prefix
-- 53 Max subarray, dynamic solution
-- 88 merge sorted arrays, O(1) solution
-- 136 bits manipulation solution

 ---

-### General information:
+## General information:

-"Most questions fall into some category of DP/memoization, DFS/BFS, two pointer, sort/binary search, or Hash table/counting occurrences in my experience"
+"Most questions fall into some category of DP/memoization, DFS/BFS, two pointer, sort/binary search, or Hash table/counting occurrences etc."

 - DFS: Finding out if a path exists?
 Most kinds of backtracking type problems, also just as a general search in graphs/trees